Cover image with a woman lathering a shampoo bar on her head.

 Haircare & Colouring Systems, Tested by me (reviews & swatches)

-According to super scented Lush’s plans this green pal acts in three ways at a time: it purifies scalps, even those with dandruff, thanks to tea tree oil, rosemary, nettle and peppermint; it cleanses hair and calms itching and irritation thanks to rose, (blue) chamomile essential oil and vanilla super powers.
+Squeaky green is a shampoo bar created by Lush for oily hair and stressed-out scalps.
+According to Lush Cosmetics’ super scented plans, this green pal acts in three ways at a time: it purifies the scalp, even if there’s dandruff, thanks to tea tree oil, rosemary, nettle and peppermint; it cleanses hair, and calms irritation thanks to rose, (blue) chamomile essential oil and vanilla super powers.

 PROS:

-it lasts longer than a regular shampoo;
+• it lasts longer than a regular shampoo

-it has a fresh scent
+• it has a fresh scent.

 CONS:

-it doesn’t cleanse my hair from excess sebum;
+• it doesn’t cleanse from excess sebum

-it dries hair from roots to the ends
+• it dries hair from roots to the ends.

-Squeaky green costs 11,95$ (I paid 8.95€) and can be found online (here you can easily find and select your local site) and at the Lush shops.
+Squeaky Green costs £10.00 and can be found online and at your local Lush shop.

+Loads of good notes, but it really doesn’t work for me.
+I still love its fresh scent, but I can’t recommend it.
 If you have oily hair and your scalp needs extra attention, I suggest Jumping Juniper.

 Valentina Chirico aka Valens

-Valentina Chirico: a past as archaeologist, a present as editor between London and Bedfordshire.
+Valentina Chirico: a past as an archaeologist, a present as an editor between London and Bedfordshire.
 An expat born in Southern Italy from an expat family.
 She holds an MA in Egyptology from the University of Birmingham and contributed as a co-author and postgraduate ambassador to the UoB PG Recruitment Blog before fully embarking on online editing.
-She covers the role of Senior Writer and Language Specialist for a global marketing company.
-Besides archaeology and arts, this alumna loves travelling and shares an uncommon sense of humour.
-Online since 2009 with ValentinaChirico.com and later with ItalianMemories, Valentina is a storyteller and wants to inspire you a good laugh or to aim higher, to the stars.
+Besides archaeology, beauty and arts, this alumna loves travelling and shares an uncommon sense of humour.
+Online since 2009 with ValentinaChirico.com and later with ItalianMemories, Valentina is a storyteller and wants to inspire you a good laugh or to aim higher, for the stars.

 Leave a Reply